youkeyao/MyEditor/README.md

-#MyEditor
+# MyEditor
 This is an easy editor made by tkinter.
-##Features
+## Features
--open&save
+- open&save
--open multiple files
+- open multiple files
--filetree
+- filetree